Explain why do water lilies close their flowers at night?

 In detail, for those interested!

-The biochemical mechanisms involved in the nighttime closure of water lily flowers.
+The natural phenomenon of the nighttime closing of water lily flowers.

 Did you know?